 - "(d) Notice.
-The notice required by subsection (a) shall-shall, except in actions involving the lease of a space for a manufactured home as defined in G.S.
+The notice required by subsection (a) shall shall, except in actions involving the lease of a space for a manufactured home as defined in G.S.
 143-143.9(6), inform the tenant that failure to request possession of any property on the premises within 10 days of execution may result in the property being thrown away, disposed of, or sold.
 Notice shall be made by one of the following methods: - (1) By delivering a copy of the notice to the tenant or his authorized agent at least two days before the time stated in the notice for serving the writ; - (2) By leaving a copy of the notice at the tenant's dwelling or usual place of abode with a person of suitable age and discretion who resides there at least two days before the time stated in the notice for serving the writ; or - (3) By mailing a copy of the notice by first-class mail to the tenant at his last known address at least five days before the time stated in the notice for serving the writ."

 Section 5.
 G.S.
-44A-2(e) reads as rewritten:
+44A-2 is amended by adding a new subsection to read:

-"(e) Any lessor of a space for a manufactured home as defined in G.S.
-143-143.9(6) or of a nonresidential demised premises has a lien on all furniture, furnishings, trade fixtures, equipment and other personal property to which the tenant has legal title and which remains on the demised premises if (i) the tenant has vacated the premises for 21 or more days after the paid rental period has expired, and (ii) the lessor has a lawful claim for damages against the tenant.
-If the tenant has vacated the premises for 21 or more days after the expiration of the paid rental period, or if the lessor has received a judgment for possession of the premises which is executable and the tenant has vacated the premises, then all property remaining on the premises may be removed and placed in storage.
-If the total value of all property remaining on the premises is less than one hundred dollars (\$100.00), then it shall be deemed abandoned five days after the tenant has vacated the premises, and the lessor may remove it and may donate it to any charitable institution or organization.
-Provided, the lessor shall not have a lien if there is an agreement between the lessor or his agent and the tenant that the lessor shall not have a lien.
-This lien shall be for the amount of any rents which were due the lessor at the time the tenant vacated the premises and for the time, up to 60 days, from the vacating of the premises to the date of sale; and for any sums necessary to repair damages to the premises caused by the tenant, normal wear and tear excepted; and for reasonable costs and expenses of sale.
-The lien created by this subsection shall be enforced by sale at public sale pursuant to the provisions of G.S.
+"(e2) Any lessor of a space for a manufactured home as defined in G.S.
+143-143.9(6) has a lien on all furniture, furnishings, and other personal property including the manufactured home titled in the name of the tenant if (i) the manufactured home remains on the demised premises 21 days after the lessor is placed in lawful possession by writ of possession and (ii) the lessor has a lawful claim for damages against the tenant.
+If the lessor has received a judgment for possession of the premises which has been executed. then all property remaining on the premises may be removed and placed in storage.
+Prior to the expiration of the 21-day period, the landlord shall release possession of the personal property and manufactured home to the tenant during regular business hours or at a time mutually agreed upon.
+This lien shall be for the amount of any rents which were due the lessor at the time the tenant vacated the premises and for the time, up to 60 days, from the vacating of the premises to the date of sale; and for any sums necessary to repair damages to the premises caused by the tenant, normal wear and tear excepted; and for reasonable costs and expenses of the sale.
+The lien created by this subsection shall be enforced by public sale under G.S.
 44A-4(e).
-This lien shall not have priority over any security interest in the property which is perfected at the time the lessor acquires this lien."
+The landlord may begin the advertisement for sale process immediately upon execution of the writ of possession by the sheriff, but may not conduct the sale until the lien has attached.
+This lien shall not have any priority over any security interest in the property that is perfected at the time the lessor acquires this lien.
+The lessor shall not have a lien under this subsection if there is an agreement between the lessor or the lessor's agent and the tenant that the lessor shall not have a lien."